-Chevron continues its commitment to understanding and evaluating the economic viability of renewable-energy sources, including solar, wind, geothermal and biofuels.
-We conduct internal research and collaborate with governments, businesses and academia in researching and developing alternative and renewable-energy sources.
+Chevron continues its commitment to understanding and evaluating opportunities across a range of alternative and renewable energy sources, including wind, solar and biofuels, as well as energy efficiency technologies.
+We conduct internal research and collaborate with governments, businesses and academia to develop renewable energy sources.

 Chevron’s photovoltaic projects at Questa, New Mexico, and in the San Joaquin Valley, California, test and evaluate solar technologies.
 Project Brightfield, in Bakersfield, California, has evaluated seven photovoltaic technologies to determine the potential application of renewable power at other company-owned facilities.